-If you have a lower income, it can seem difficult to put aside money for future goals or unexpected expenses.
-However, by reducing certain expenses and changing your purchasing habits, you can save money over time.
+If you have a lower income – especially if it’s been a sudden change – it can seem difficult to put aside money for future goals or unexpected expenses.
+However, by reducing certain expenses and changing your purchasing habits, you can still find ways to save money over time.

 1. Cook at Home

 Eating out can cost you quite a bit of money over time.
 As such, cooking more meals at home is a simple way to save.

 According to Miriam Caldwell, a writer for The Balance, going from eating out every single day to eating at home can save you more than $40-$50 per week.

 To maximize your savings, Liz Frazier, a contributor to Forbes Media, recommends having a plan for your meals each week.